Co-Embedding/Co-Embedding/README.md

 ## Comparison of representations learned from different models

-We sincerely appreciate your work on this paper.
+We sincerely appreciate your hard work on this paper.

 The following video records the representation learning process of the three models on AD dataset (better to watch in full-screen mode).